-Bob and I spent one afternoon exploring a marsh near Mississauga, Ontario.
+Bob and I spent one afternoon exploring a marsh near Mississauga, Ontario, Canada.
 We barely had gotten underway when we spotted a member of the Weasel Family, a Mink, coming towards us, totally unconcerned about our presence in its habitat.

 It carried on down the trail past Bob and I, obviously on a mission.

 As you see in our video, the Mink was certainly not concerned about humans in its territory.

 The mink continued on its way, so Bob and I followed it and were surprised when we came to a small pond.
 It was tucked out of sight a short distance from the walking trail, and to the casual observer, the pond remained unseen.

 Once at the pond, the mink made a bee-line for a tunnel into the pond’s bank, into which it quickly disappeared.
 Bob and I mistakenly thought that the tunnel was the mink’s home, but seconds later, the mink reappeared and continued along the edge of the water scanning left and right as it went on its way.

 It was right about then that a muskrat popped to the surface of the water in the middle of the pond.
 A clearer picture was coming into view.
 We realized that the tunnel at the side of the pond was the muskrat’s den, and the mink had been hoping to find the muskrat at home.

 Muskrat families build nests to protect themselves and their young from cold and predators.
 In a pond such as this, they burrow into the bank but also maintain an underwater entrance.
 The opening to the muskrat den is to the left of the mink in this photo.

 The mink has a small head with long whiskers, a long body and neck, and short legs.
 Their long, slender bodies enable them to follow their prey into burrows, which is what we had just witnessed.